UMPK (bomb kit): Ukrainian program

-Electronic countermeasures
+Ukrainian countermeasures

-In 2025, Ukrainian forces reportedly began jamming Russian UMPK-equipped glide bombs, significantly reducing their accuracy.
-According to David Axe, writing for Forbes, jamming has forced Russia to use up to 16 bombs to hit a target.
-These countermeasures disrupt satellite guidance, undermining one of Russia’s battlefield advantages.
+In 2025, WarTranslated author Dmitri Masinski reported on a leak from Russian pilot Fighterbomber on Telegram that Ukrainian forces had begun jamming Russian UMPK-equipped glide bombs, significantly reducing their accuracy, causing Russia to need up to 16 bombs to hit a target.
+David Axe reported on this for Forbes, adding that the jamming additionally had disrupted Russian drones, forcing a switch to fiber-optics.

+In October 2025, Ukraine was testing a new interception system that combined drones, radar and artificial intelligence to shot down UMPK-equipped glide bombs.
+The General Staff of the Armed Forces of Ukraine claimed to have destroyed over 100 UMPK glide bombs between September and October 2025.

 Description

 The UMPK aerial bomb glide kit is designed to convert traditional unguided bombs into precision-guided munitions to provide greater strike accuracy.
 It is a welded structure featuring two deployable wings and tail control surfaces.
 It functions as a self-contained flight assembly to which an aerial bomb is attached, with or without a nose fairing.
 The maximum attack range depends on the altitude and trajectory of the aircraft at the moment of release.

 Unlike the similar American JDAM kit, the UMPK can be fitted to a bomb in field conditions, rather than at a factory or a specialized workshop, as there is no need to replace a bomb's tail section.

 After the bomb is released, the wings are deployed by a spring-loaded mechanism actuated by a pyrotechnic charge.
 The weapon is guided to its target by a navigation module that uses signals from both an inertial navigation system and a jam-resistant Kometa-M GPS/GLONASS antenna.
 Control signals are sent to two servomotors that actuate the tail surfaces.
 The system is powered by two batteries.

 The current manufacturer of the module is not officially named.
 Perhaps there are several companies producing them, as well as several variants of the module itself.

-A unit costs 2 million rubles, according to the Fighterbomber Telegram channel, which is equivalent to 24,460 USD and is cheap for such a weapon.
+A unit costs 2 million Rubles (24,460 USD as of 2025), according to the Telegram blogger Fighterbomber, which is relatively inexpensive for a guided weapon.
 During its invasion of Ukraine, Russia is unlikely to run out of bombs to which it can be fitted, as it has a very large inventory of unguided aerial bombs.
 The heavy use of civilian-grade electronics allows kits to be mass produced cheaply but also makes them unreliable compared to Western equivalents resulting in bombs falling within Russia, although safeguard systems mean detonations are rare.

 Ukrainian media often refers to Russian UMPK-equipped bombs as "KABs", which is not accurate since KAB is a guided bomb, while the UMPK is a kit that gets attached to unguided bombs such as FAB.